 In March 2009, the Board of Trustees approved the new Campus Master Plan Revision and certified the Final Environmental Impact Report, which had not been reevaluated since 1968.
 The new master plan envisions the future growth of the campus to serve 12,000 FTE students, while maintaining the quality and character of the campus environment.

 Stanislaus State has an off-campus center at University Park in Stockton, with current enrollment of almost 400 students.
-In 1997, 103 acres of the former Stockton Developmental Center hospital was transferred to the CSU in what would become the Stanislaus State, Stockton Center.
-In 2000, a joint powers agency was formed between the CSU and the City of Stockton, known as the Stockton Center Site Authority (SCSA), to be responsible for the development, operations, management, and finance of the site.
+In 1997, 103 acres of the former Stockton Developmental Center hospital was transferred to the CSU in what would become the Stanislaus State, Stockton Campus.
+In 2000, a joint powers agency was formed between the CSU and the City of Stockton, known as the Stockton Campus Site Authority (SCSA), to be responsible for the development, operations, management, and finance of the site.
 In 2004, SCSA entered into a Master Ground Sublease agreement with Grupe Commercial Company to lease out existing structures not occupied by the CSU with a focus on office, retail, health care, education, and residential uses.

 Presently, the campus occupies the Acacia Court facility where academic programs and services are located.
 The Stockton Campus currently offers courses in four colleges leading to baccalaureate, master’s degrees, and credentials with additional programs offered through extended education.